 Nearly every business in operation needs to be online in some capacity to reach clients or customers.
-Alongside the rise of the internet, there has been the constant threat of cybercrime, scams, hackers, etc. While that is not a reason to hold back on expanding into online spaces in nearly any industry, it is a factor that needs to be accounted for and addressed.
+Alongside the rise of the internet, there has been a constant threat in the form of cybercrime, scams, hackers, etc. And while that is not a reason to hold back on expanding into online spaces in nearly any industry, it is a factor that needs to be taken into account and needs to be addressed.

-There is also the matter of trying to stay ahead of the curve in terms of cybersecurity.
+There is also the matter of trying to stay ahead of the curve in terms of cybersecurity, alongside the security concerns of the past.
 Cybercriminal activity is a big business, and so is cybersecurity.
 As we will see, billions of dollars are active on both sides, and that number will only grow.
-While, of course, you do not need to spend billions of dollars yourself, you do need to stay abreast of the situation and prepare countermeasures to potential threats.
+While of course, you do not need to spend billions of dollars yourself, you do need to stay abreast of the situation and prepare countermeasures to potential threats.

-Here is what you need to know in 2021 and the information you need to prepare yourself and your business:
+Here is what you need to know in 2022 and the information you need to better prepare yourself and your business:

 Some Simple Facts About Hacking and Cybercriminals